 Always keep safety in mind as you interact with a distressed student.
 Maintain a safe distance and a route of escape should you need it.
 If danger to you or the student seems imminent, call 911 or the UA Police Department at 348-5454.

 Distressed students can sometimes be easily provoked.
 Avoid threatening, humiliating, and intimidating responses.
 It is usually not a good idea to “pull rank” and assert authority unless you are certain of the student’s mental health status.
 Distressed students are in need of listening and support.
 One can always remind them of rules at a later time.

 Take a calm and matter-of-fact approach.
 Ask students directly if they are drunk, confused or if they have thoughts of harming themselves.
 You need not be afraid to ask these questions.
 You will not be “putting ideas in their heads” by doing so.
 Most distressed students are relieved to know that someone has noticed and is paying attention.

 While it is true that some students appear distressed in order to get attention or relief from responsibility, only a thorough assessment can determine this.
-Attention-seekers can have serious problems and be in danger, too.
+People who may be seeking attention for alternative gain can have serious problems and be in danger, too.